VISIONAI/VMXdocs/docs/VMXAppBuilder.md

 #### Learning Update Threshold
 The threshold which determines if a candidate window should be considered a positive.
-The default of 0.0 is too high for certain difficult objects, or objects not initialized with enoughd data.
+The default of 0.0 is too high for certain difficult objects, or objects not initialized with enough data.
 If you are having an issue getting Learning Mode to pick up new examples, consider setting this threshold to -1, acquiring new examples, then setting it back to 0.0.
 Keeping this threshold at -1 for a long time